 00:20:19 or are we just kind of an intermediate phase that kind of passes the torch to perhaps the smart machine

-00:20:28 and I think you may have heard about this for murder Reese that we're just a little glimpse in between a period in
+00:20:28 and I think you may have heard about this from Martin Reese that we're just a little glimpse in between a period in

-00:20:38 and then you have the real thing which last for a very long time is based in Silicon
+00:20:38 and then you have the real thing which lasts for a very long time and is based in silicon

 00:20:42 or does something else I don't think it's easy to see the answer to that